 Managed by LEAF (Linking Environment And Farming), the campaign unites the whole industry to showcase all the goods and services that farming delivers and the positive impact it has on all our lives.
-Join the hundreds of farmers across the UK who will be sharing the pride we all feel in our industry.
-Together it is a truly powerful way to raise the profile of our industry and build public trust and support in farming.
+Together it is a truly powerful way to raise the profile of our industry and build more support for Scottish farming.